 Afternoon Activities Each day, students choose a different afternoon activity.
 We offer so many activities that students could choose something different every day and never do the same thing twice!
 From horseback riding to ice skating, this is a great time for students to try something new!

-LAS SUMMER "Families" Our signature Family Program is the hallmark of the LAS Summer experience.
+SUMMER "Families" Our signature Family Program is the hallmark of the summer experience.
 Each student is placed in a “Family” for the duration of the program.
 Led by two or three counselors, each family is made up of a group of students of the same age from across the world.
 Every session, our Families gather for a number of evening activities and special events—from sharing a meal together to participating in friendly competitions, the Family Program offers another opportunity for students to strengthen existing friendships and develop new ones!

 During each session the students will go on one excursion.
 This is a full-day excursion where we travel to a city within a 3-hour drive of campus.
 Destinations include cities such as Lausanne, Interlaken, Bern, or Geneva.
 Each trip will have a choice of itineraries that will appeal to various tastes and interests.